Direct to an emergency department for:

 Referral to a public hospital is not appropriate for

-- Patients who are hepatitis B surface antigen (HbsAg), unless they are immunosuppressed or starting immunosuppressant medicines and are hepatitis B surface antigen (HbcAb) positive.
+- Patients who are hepatitis B surface antigen (HbsAg) negative, unless they are immunosuppressed or starting immunosuppressant medicines and are hepatitis B surface antigen (HbcAb) positive.